Muay Thai training in Thailand: a list of important things that you should know before you travel to Bangkok.

 Restaurants are more expensive but they serve a delicious traditional food in big portions.
 Some of them are open till late night so you can have a proper meal at 3 AM in the morning.
 I especially liked Lao cuisine - sweet and spicy chicken tastes great.
 I would also highly recommend sticky rice and mango and Thai coconut ice cream.

-Tuc tuc rickshaws are more pricey tourist traps and their drivers are reckless.
-I took it once and I think that swimming with sharks is far safer than taking a tuc tuc in Bangkok in rush hours :-]
+Tuc tuc rickshaws are a more pricey tourist traps and their drivers are reckless.
+I took it once and I think that full-power sparring with Buakaw is far safer than taking a tuc tuc in Bangkok in rush hours.

 the accommodation is pretty cheap too.
 For the first month of stay, I have rented a room in the hotel with a swimming pool for one month for around £300/$430.
 You can pay much less of course if you rent a room in a shared house.
-Just be sure that you find a place which is not too far from skytrain or MRT station
+Just be sure that you find a place which is not too far from skytrain or an MRT station.

-*word of advice: due to tropical weather when you drink alcohol in Thailand always be sure to add a lot of ice or to drink it with the water, cause if you don't the hangover may be severe.
+*a word of advice: due to tropical weather when you drink alcohol in Thailand always be sure to add a lot of ice or to drink it with the water, cause if you don't the hangover may be severe.